I asked all of you on social media if you’d be interested in what we eat in a day, and you voted “yes,” so here we go!

 Kids: Fried egg, Toast, and Roasted Veggies.

 Because my kids eat so early in the morning, by the time I get around to cooking my breakfast, they’re ready to eat again.
 I will usually cook my breakfast while they’re outside playing in the backyard.
-That’s between 9:30 and 10:30 am before our morning basket time.
+That’s between 9:30 and 10:30 am before our morning basket time (update: our schedule has since changed).
 This meal takes twenty minutes.
 That’s it.
 I just throw the plantain and veggies into a baking dish, toss with avocado oil and seasoning, then bake it at 425 degrees.

 While everything is baking in the oven, I will fry a couple of eggs with avocado oil and put it aside.
 I’ll also toast some fresh Italian bread.
 When the oven beeps, breakfast is served!
 My kids aren’t huge plantain eaters (yet).
 However, they’re warming up to it and ask me to taste it whenever I cook it.
 Therefore, they’ll eat a fried egg, toast, and most of the carrots from my roasted veggie combination.